datawire/ambassador-docs/about/alternatives.md

-# Ambassador Edge Stack vs. Other Software
+# Ambassador Edge Stack vs. other software

 Alternatives to the Ambassador Edge Stack fall into three basic categories: